TheTechnobear/MetaMorph/docs/vcvdev.md

 plugin is a compilation unit, so collection of modules, user does not realy see this much. module is what we place on canvas etc.

+# releasing
+for some reason building on latest macOS will cause issues on older macOS versions. this is being handled by releasing via github actions, which builds on older (and compatible) macOS. see below for more details on this

 # development process